mozilla/data-docs/src/cookbooks/bigquery-airflow.md

     retry_delay: 30m
 ```

-The `bqetl_clients_ids` DAG and the created query will be executed on a daily basis at 2am UTC.
+The `bqetl_clients_ids` DAG and the created query will be executed on a daily basis at 02:00 UTC.

 Run `./script/generate_airflow_dags` to generate the Airflow DAG.
 Task dependencies that are defined in bigquery-etl and
 dependencies to stable tables are determined automatically.
 Generated DAGs are written to the `dags/` directory and
-will be automatically detected and scheduled by Airflow once the changes are commited to master in `bigquery-etl`.
+will be automatically detected and scheduled by Airflow once the changes are committed to master in `bigquery-etl`.

 ## Other considerations